Symphony No. 9 (Bruckner): Third part

-Finally, a summit point is reached in the third part of the main theme when a repeated transfer is omitted.
-A sustained A note played with the organ pedal, slows down the movement and prepares the varied page set.
-The seemingly incomplete reprise begins; the three-part sonata form here returns to its original bipartite nature.
-The coda again dominates the material of the main theme, which is enhanced by a persistent, punctuated rhythm and the repeated juxtaposition of E major and D minor to a provisional, yet to be released apotheosis.

 Bruckner's tendency to telescope sonata form development and recapitulation finds its fullest realisation in this movement, the form of which Robert Simpson describes as "Statement, Counterstatement and Coda".
 An unusually large number of motifs are given in the first subject group, and these are substantially and richly developed on restatement and in the coda.
 The main theme of the movement, which is given by the full orchestra, contains an octave fall that is effectively in a quadruple-dotted rhythm (a whole note tied to triple-dotted half note).

 Bruckner also cites material from his earlier works: at a point near the coda, Bruckner quotes a passage from the first movement of his Seventh Symphony.
 The concluding page of the movement, in addition to the usual tonic (I) and dominant (V) chords, given out in a blaze of open fifths, uses a Neapolitan flat (♭II; the rising E♭ figure from bar 19) in grinding dissonance with both I and V.